castleXM/xm-labs-grafana/README.md

 ## xMatters set up
 1. Login as the integration user in xMatters and navigate to the Developer Tab.
 (NOTE: Make sure the integration user has **REST Web Services User** Role.
 Reference General Notes section on how to create API user in xMatters.
-2. Import the [GrafanaAlert.zip](GrafanaAlert.zip) Steps to import a communication plan: [Here]( http://help.xmatters.com/OnDemand/xmodwelcome/communicationplanbuilder/exportcommplan.htm)
+2. Import the [GrafanaAlert.zip](GrafanaAlert.zip) Steps to a workflow.
-3. Enable the plan, click Edit and select "Layout"
-4. Insert your targeted reciepients into the recipient field
+3. Click on the workflow, and then Edit>Layout on the Grafana Alert to modify the alert recipients.
 <kbd>
   <img src="media/GrafanaGroup.png" height=500>
 </kbd>